gilpasternak35/kde_js/README.md

 # From Scratch Kernel Density in JavaScript
-Kernel Density Estimation Implemented from Scratch in JavaScript
+Kernel Density Estimation Implemented from Scratch in JavaScript, all work pair coded with @limpa105